Telehealth Exercise for Lymphoma Survivors

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is telehealth exercise safe for lymphoma survivors?
+What prior data suggests that this telehealth exercise intervention is safe for lymphoma survivors?

 Who Is on the Research Team?